-IELTS, OET, and PTE for Registered Nurses
+IELTS Exam, OET, and PTE for Nurses in the USA

 When considering living and working abroad as a nursing professional, how to start your journey can be overwhelming.
 One of the most challenging and misunderstood pieces of this process is taking and passing an English language exam.
 Let us take you through some of the English language exam options you will need to consider in order to start your US visa application process.
 In this article, we will look at the IELTS, OET and PTE exams and what an international healthcare worker will need to in order to work in the USA as a nurse.